RightOn – Access to information and the safety of journalists in times of crisis

 In partnership with the Permanent Missions of Denmark, Norway and the Netherlands, UNFPA, the Geneva Academy, the Human Rights Centre of the University of Essex, World Jewish Conference, the Geneva Rights Platform, and the Geneva Internet Platform, the URG has launched a new digital initiative to keep the conversation on key human rights issues going during these times of lockdowns and self-isolation.

 The RightOn initiative provides a platform for debate and exchange of ideas on topical human rights issues through regular webinars.
-For the upcoming session the RightOn project has partnered with the Permanent Missions of Austria, Canada and the Netherlands and is supported by the core groups of the resolutions on Freedom of Expression and Safety of Journalists.
-The ninth of session will take place on Thursday 4th June 2020 and will focus on the issue of ‘Access to information and the protection of journalists in times of crisis’
+For this specific session the RightOn project partnered with the Permanent Missions of Austria, Canada and the Netherlands and was supported by the core groups of the resolutions on Freedom of Expression and Safety of Journalists.
+The ninth of session took place on Thursday 4th June 2020 and focussed on the issue of ‘Access to information and the protection of journalists in times of crisis’

 In times when public authorities must take significant decisions that affect public health, civil liberties and people’s prosperity, the public’s right to access information about such decisions is vital.
 Governments must, under international human rights law, protect the right to freedom of expression, including the right to seek, receive, and impart information of all kinds, regardless of frontiers.
 In times of crisis, the provision of reliable information in accessible formats to all, including by ensuring access to the internet, is crucial for governments’ efforts to protect the public.